pdjr-ha/pdjr-schematic-card/README.md

 ```

 ##### update_class:
-Introduces an object containing a configuration which will assign
-a specified CSS class dependent upon the state of the associated
-Home Assistant entity.
+Introduces an array of objects each of which maps an entity state
+to a CSS class.

 For example:
 ```